 - Consider bulking items in boxes for easy sales and pricing.
 "All paperback books – 25¢each" "All hand towels – $1 each"

-1 month out from the sale:
+1 month before the sale:

 - Supplies!
 Trust us when we say you don't want to be scrambling for these at the last minute.
 Take some time now and get these organized because the night before, you won't want to be hunting these down.
 Things to have on hand for your sales table: masking tape, a note pad to record sales., pens & pencils, a calculator, a money tray or bowl. (big Tupperware bowl works really well!)
 Other things to have on hand for your shoppers: